-Dr. Anthony Sorrola

-Assistant Superintendent for Human Resource

-904 Hester Ave.
-Donna, TX 78537
+Adele Troncoso Assistant Superintendent for Human Resource 904 Hester Ave.
+Donna, TX 78537 Email: atroncoso@donnaisd.net 956-464-1600

-Email: anthony.sorrola@donnaisd.net

-956-464-1600

 Reports can be made at any time and by any person, including during non-business hours, by mail, phone, or email.
 During district business hours, reports may also be made in person.
 Upon the district receiving notice or an allegation of sex-based harassment, the Title IX Coordinator will promptly respond in accordance with the process described at FFH(LOCAL).